-Construction access to Iron Gate Development will be taken through Ager Beswick Road and Lakeview Road and a network of private roads as shown in Figure C2 in Appendix A. The Renewal Corporation is maintaining the option of installing a temporary modular bridge adjacent to the existing Lakeview Bridge to provide construction access.
-The temporary bridge options would be utilized if access through private property is not available during construction.
+Construction access to Iron Gate Development will be taken through Ager Beswick Road and Lakeview Road and a network of private roads as shown in Figure 1 in Appendix A. PacifiCorp is installing a new permanent bridge adjacent to the existing Lakeview Bridge to provide construction access.
 Table 3-5 distinguishes between public and private roadways.
 Lakeview Road via Ager Beswick Road provides access to the site on the south bank of the Klamath River.
 The Renewal Corporation will coordinate with local landowners to maintain and modify the private roads, as required between Ager Beswick Road/Crest Lane intersection and the Iron Gate Dam Development.
 This portion of the route includes approximately 5.8 miles of private gravel road.
-The Renewal Corporation will perform temporary traffic control as needed during potential Lakeview Road construction access improvements and pavement rehabilitation.
-Figure C2 provided in Appendix A shows the general route map to the Iron Gate Development.
+PacifiCorp will perform temporary traffic control as needed during potential Lakeview Road construction access improvements and pavement rehabilitation.
+Portions of lakeview road will be closed during periods of heavy hauling and Irongate Dam Removal.
+Access for Iron Gate Estates residents will be to the east entrance at Ager Beswick Road.
+Figure 1 provided in Appendix A shows the general route map to the Iron Gate Development.
 Potential improvement actions along this route include: